CelloGithub/MMMAutoplayer/README.md

 autoplayer.lua is designed for Keyboard use.

-NewAutoplayer.lua is designed for mobile use. (altough not tested yet)
+NewAutoplayer.lua is designed for mobile use.

+Note: Device performance may affect gameplay.